 Fostering an inclusive culture

-Names and words are integral to our sense of self and how we navigate the world.
+Names and words are integral to our sense of self, how we navigate the world, and create an inclusive culture.
 For fundraisers, we choose our words wisely to effectively communicate our mission and case for support to diverse audiences.
 Many of us know the phrase “junk in-junk out” and the importance of an updated database.
 We’ve all received feedback from a donor about mistakes to their name, salutation, or marital status.

 For many same-gender-loving partners, the prefix conundrum weighs heavily in day-to-day activities.
 For two men in partnership, Mr. and Mr. works just fine because it’s always Mr. regardless of their marital status.
 But when you address my wife as Mrs. Cole does that mean she is married to herself since her maiden name is Cole?
 Our preference is to be addressed by our names rather than traditional salutations, but that is rarely the default for how we are addressed.